BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Conditions.md

 1. This option defines all possible starting points for the conversation.
 If the player does not meet the condition `hasRecivedFood` they will start at the `firstGreeting` option.
 If they have the tag, they will start at the `alreadyReceivedFood` option.
-2. This condition ensures that the player will only see the `firstGreeting` option if he doesn't have the tag `foodReceived`.
+2. This condition ensures that the conversation will only start at the `firstGreeting` option if the player doesn't have the tag `foodReceived`.
    Remember: `!` inverts the condition so that it is "true" if the player doesn't have the tag.
 3. These events will be executed if the player chooses the `foodAnswer` option.
 It will give the player the food and the tag `foodReceived`.